MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsMeetingBrandingPolicy.md

 ```

 ### -PolicyName
 The name of the custom policy that is being assigned to the user.
-To remove a specific assignment and fall back to the default tenant policy, you can assign it to $Null.
+To remove a specific assignment and fall back to the default tenant policy, you can assign it to `$Null`.

 ```yaml
 Type: String